Everything You Need to Know About Independence Pass

 Independence Pass, part of Colorado State Highway 82, passes over the Continental Divide between Leadville and Aspen, Colorado.
 It is a classic Colorado drive and the highest paved pass in North America!
 The summit at the Continental Divide is 12,095 feet above sea level.
 It is about 32 miles long and takes anywhere from 45 minutes to an hour-and-a-half with stops along the way to enjoy the scenic views.
 It twists around stunning groves of aspen trees and hugs the Roaring Fork River.
 The road is steep, narrow, and twisty with only a few guardrails.
 It is completely safe, but drivers must follow the speed limit and drive with caution.

 Cycling: Road biking on Independence Pass/Highway 82 is a popular route in the summer.
-The Ride for the Pass is a recreational ride and road bike race taking place this Saturday, May 20.
+The Ride for the Pass is a recreational ride and road bike race taking place Saturday, May 19, 2018.
 The ride allows cyclist to enjoy the beautiful road before it is open to cars for the season.